thomasbrnf/ai-agile-coach/README.md

 OPENAI_API_KEY={insert-your-openai-api-key-here}
 ```
 After that.
-Lauch CLI in root of repo, and execute this command, to build and run docker-compose:
+Lauch CLI in root directory, and execute this command, to build and run docker-compose:
 ```docker-compose up --build```
 You are good to go!
 Client will be listening on ```http://localhost:5173/```